Houthis: Persecution of the Yemenite Jewish community

 The Houthis have been accused of expelling or restricting members of the rural Yemeni Jewish community, which had about 50 remaining members.
 Reports of abuse include Houthi supporters bullying or attacking the country's Jews.
 Houthi officials have denied any involvement in the harassment, asserting that under Houthi control, Jews in Yemen would be able to live and operate freely as any other Yemeni citizen.
 "Our problems are with Zionism and the occupation of Palestine, but Jews here have nothing to fear," said Fadl Abu Taleb, a spokesman for the Houthis.

 Despite insistence by Houthi leaders that the movement is not sectarian, a Yemeni Jewish rabbi has reportedly said that many Jews remain terrified by the movement's slogan.
 As a result, Yemeni Jews reportedly retain a negative sentiment towards the Houthis, who they allege have committed persecutions against them.
 According to Israeli Druze politician Ayoob Kara, Houthi militants had given an ultimatum telling Jews to "convert to Islam or leave Yemen".

 In March 2016, a UAE-based newspaper reported that one of the Yemeni Jews who emigrated to Israel in 2016 was fighting with the Houthis.
 In the same month, a Kuwaiti newspaper, al-Watan, reported that a Yemeni Jew named Haroun al-Bouhi was killed in Najran while fighting with the Houthis against Saudi Arabia.
-The Kuwaiti newspaper added that the Yemeni Jews had a good relationship with Ali Abdullah Salah, who was at that time allied with the Houthis and was fighting on different fronts with the Houthis.
+The Kuwaiti newspaper added that the Yemeni Jews had a good relationship with Ali Abdullah Saleh, who was at that time allied with the Houthis and was fighting on different fronts with them.

-Al-Houthi has said through his fascicles: "Arab countries and all Islamic countries will not be safe from Jews except through their eradication and the elimination of their entity."
+Al-Houthi has said through his : "Arab countries and all Islamic countries will not be safe from Jews except through their eradication and the elimination of their entity."
 A New York Times journalist reported being asked why they were speaking to a "dirty Jew" and that the Jews in the village were unable to communicate with their neighbors.